Invasion of Ceylon: Planning

 It was hoped by Stuart and Rainer that the Batavian governor Johan van Angelbeek might be persuaded to allow a peaceful occupation of Ceylon by British forces, especially in light of the Kew Letters from William of Orange, which advocated cooperation with British forces.
 A Major Agnew was sent ashore at Colombo to negotiate and his attempts to persuade van Angelbeek to allow 300 British troops to land at Fort Oostenberg, which overlooked Trincomalee, were successful.
 On arrival off the port on the eastern coast of Ceylon on 1 August however the commander of the defences refused to acknowledge the instruction, citing problems with the wording of the instructions.
-For two days attempts were made to convince the Batavian commander, the British position partially undermined by the destruction of Diomede in Trincomalee harbour after striking an uncharted rock.
-Although all of the crew and passengers were saved, large quantities of military stores sank with the frigate.
+For two days attempts were made to convince the Batavian commander, the British position partially undermined by the wrecking of Diomede in Trincomalee harbour after striking an uncharted rock.
+Although all of her crew and passengers were saved, large quantities of the frigate's military stores were lost.

 Invasion

 Siege of Trincomalee

 On 3 August, with negotiations fruitless, Rainier and Stuart ordered the invasion to go ahead.
-The troops landed 4 nmi north of Trincomaleee unopposed and advanced slowly though the sandy terrain.
+The troops landed 4 nmi north of Trincomalee unopposed and advanced slowly though the sandy terrain.
 Due to heavy surf and high winds the disembarkation was not completed until 13 August, and the first emplacements approaching Trincomalee were not begun until 18 August.
 Throughout this period the Batavian garrison made no effort to oppose or impede the advance British forces.
 After five days the British forces had emplaced eight 18-pounder long guns and a number of smaller cannon, some borrowed from Suffolk, in firing positions, opening a heavy fusillade which by the following day had created a sizeable breach in the walls of Trincomalee.
 Preparations were made for an assault and messages sent to the fort's commander demanding his surrender.

 After some negotiation followed by a brief resumption of the bombardment, the Batavian commander surrendered.
 The garrison of 679 troops were taken prisoner and more than 100 cannon seized by the British.
 British losses in the brief campaign amounted to 16 killed and 60 wounded.
 Following the fall of Trincomalee, nearby Fort Oostenberg was summoned to surrender on 27 August.
 Four days later the commander turned his position over to the British under the same terms offered to the garrison of Trincomalee.
 With resistance broken, Batavian trading posts along the Ceylon coastline surrendered in quick succession, Batticaloa to the 22nd Regiment of Foot on 18 September, Jaffna to Stuart directly on 27 September after a landing in force, Mullaitivu to a detachment of troops from 52nd Regiment of Foot in on 1 October, and the island of Mannar on 5 October.